 - Regrowth of nearly 50% of scalp hair (assessed visually) in 56 days

-Drawing any final conclusions at this stage would be premature and many more treatments and patients would be needed for a final verdict on this treatment.
-However, so far the results are very promising.
+Drawing any final conclusions at this stage, would be premature and many more treatments and patients would be needed for a final verdict on this treatment.
+However, so far the results have been promising.

 There are a number of characteristics for AA

-- 20% of people with AA has a family member who has or has had AA
+- 20% of people with AA have a family member who has or has had AA

 - Patients with AA may often have other autoimmune conditions such as atopy, vitiligo and thyroid disease